Drlordbasil/groq-gmail-assistant/README.md

 2. **Operation**:
    - The script will automatically connect to your Gmail via IMAP.
-   - Fetches new emails and uses the LangChain AI to generate and send responses.
+   - Fetches new emails and uses the LangChain Ollama based AI to generate and send responses by passing to groq based AI

 ## Contact